vedangwartikar/iris-custom-knn/README.md

 # iris-custom-knn
 __Predicting the species of iris using custom built K-Nearest Neighbor.__
 - - - -
 This machine learning model focuses on classifying an unknown iris into three species(setosa, versicolor and virginica) considering the parameters such as sepal length, sepal width, petal length and petal width.
-The confidence(score) for the model is 97.36%
+The confidence(score) for the model is 94 - 97.36%(The score may vary due to the model getting trained differently with each iteration).

 Required dependencies:
 * [numpy](http://www.numpy.org/) - Numerical computation